 Understanding addiction is difficult, but understanding how substance abuse disorder is diagnosed is on another level.
 The diagnostic process starts with the people closest to the person who is being affected by the substance abuse use disorder.
 Their loved ones reach out for help on their behalf and addiction professionals can then help an addicted loved one.
-In other times, the person addicted to a substance reaches the point of no return and asks for more help.
+Other times, the person addicted to a substance reaches the point of no return and asks for more help.
 Once that person has agreed to get some help, a doctor or an addiction specialist is the right place to turn.

 A drug rehab facility often helps with the diagnosis of substance abuse use disorder, but practicing physicians can diagnose this disorder and help with the referral of patients to the right treatment center.
-It’s another tough thing to do – finding the right rehab and treatment center, but it’s something that can be life changing for those who choose to attend.
-Your physician will ask you a range of questions about your lifestyle, your mental health, your triggers and more.
-They will also get an idea of whether you are physically dependent on a particular substance and whether you are also experiencing withdrawal from said substance.
-From here, the diagnosing physician is going to help you to understand the problem, its severity, the type of required treatment and what the next steps should be.
+It’s another tough thing to do – finding the right rehab and treatment center, but it’s something that can be life-changing for those who choose to attend.
+Your physician will ask you a range of questions about your lifestyle, your mental health, your triggers, and more.
+They will also get an idea of whether you are physically dependent on a particular substance and whether you are also experiencing withdrawal from the said substance.
+From here, the diagnosing physician is going to help you to understand the problem, its severity, the type of required treatment, and what the next steps should be.

 The Diagnostic Process For Substance Abuse Disorder

 Every substance related disorder is different.
-Though there are ten unique classes of substance related disorders, some have symptoms that are far more severe than others.
+Though there are ten unique classes of substance-related disorders, some have symptoms that are far more severe than others.
 There are also individuals who are predisposed to developing an addiction.
 Paying attention to the diagnostic criteria for substance use disorder is important.

 - Wanting to stop but being unable to.